- CCRI’s Definition of an Educated Person

 These courses present systematized knowledge derived from observation, study and experimentation.
-The following are accepted general education math/science courses:
+The following are accepted general education mathematics and science courses:

 Courses within the social sciences are concerned with the study of people and their behavior, both individually and as a member of groups, nations, cultures and societies.
 The following are accepted general education social sciences courses:

-Many courses have been assigned an attribute, a quality that signifies that a particular course will satisfy a specific program requirement.
-Please see individual Programs of Study - Degrees and Certificates page for more detail.
+Many courses have been assigned an attribute, a quality that signifies that a particular course will satisfy a specific academic program requirement.
+Please see individual Programs of Study - Degrees and Certificates pages for more detail.

-For a complete listing of courses, select the specific link below.
+For a complete listing of courses in each attribute category, select the specific link below.